-Overall, this project will have a positive impact on the Greenbelt.
-It will enhance habitat diversity, increase habitat for species at risk, particularly the Blanding’s turtle, and result in expanded wetland.
+Overall, this project has a positive impact on the Greenbelt.
+It enhances habitat diversity, increases habitat for species at risk, particularly the Blanding’s turtle, and results in expanded wetland.

 Process and timeline

-The project started in 2013, and is ongoing.
+The project started in 2013, and is now completed.

 - The NCC identified four possible wetland compensation sites.